chriskiehl/Gooey/docs/packaging/Packaging-Custom-Images.md

 To make your custom images available after packaging, you have to do two things.

 **Step 1:** wrap the path to your image directory in the `local_resource_path()` function provided by Gooey.
-This will handle the logic of resolving the base directory in which PyInstaller unpacks your resources.
+When PyInstaller runs your application, it decompresses all the contents to a random temp directory.
+This function will handle the logic of resolving that directory and fetching your resources from it.

 ```python
 from gooey import Gooey, local_resource_path